ooni/ooni.org/content/post/mining-ooni-data.md

 provide access to [the data OONI gathers](/data/).
 As these tools currently present some limitations, we publish this post to share other options for researchers interested in digging through OONI data.
 These options are either currently available or can be made available [upon request](/about/#contact).

-There is another important caveat: The data uploaded by OONI Probes is made available in daily batches, so it may take up to 48 hours for the measurement to become available in OONI Explorer, OONI API and other sources of OONI data.
+There is another important caveat: The data uploaded by OONI Probes is made available in daily batches, so it may take up to 48 hours for the measurements to become available in OONI Explorer, OONI API and other sources of OONI data.

 ## Raw data